ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

  * {@link installation/advanced/predefined-builds#classic-editor Classic editor}
  * {@link installation/advanced/predefined-builds#inline-editor Inline editor}
- * {@link installation/advanced/predefined-builds#balloon-editor Baloon editor}
+ * {@link installation/advanced/predefined-builds#balloon-editor Balloon editor}
- * {@link installation/advanced/predefined-builds#balloon-block-editor Baloon block editor}
+ * {@link installation/advanced/predefined-builds#balloon-block-editor Balloon block editor}
  * {@link installation/advanced/predefined-builds#document-editor Document editor}

  Refer to the predefined builds documentation and {@link examples/index examples} to check what kind of WYSIWYG editor suits your needs best.
-Once you choose the desired editor type, press the **Next step** button on the top right.
+Once you choose the desired editor type, select it to move to the next step.

- For the sake of clarity, this guide will use the Classic build as an example.
+ For the sake of clarity, this guide will use the classic build as an example.

  {@img assets/img/online-builder-01-editor-type-choice.png 778 Editor type selection.}